 - Using a strong wooden spoon, combine the tahini, nut butter, and honey in a large bowl.

-- Add the powdered herbs of your choice.
-I like shatavari, rose petals, and ashwaghanda.
+- Add the powdered aphrodisiac herbs of your choice.
+I like Shatavari, rose petals, and ashwagandha.

 - Stir in dried fruit, chocolate chips, or nuts until you have a very stiff dough.